 10 After retirement, the HTM agents simply consume their pension benefits only (i.e. for reform scenarios with no annuity, once the set number of payments is over the agents are left with a benefit from NDC pension system only).
 The sizable difference between the pension benefits paid out of NDC system and ECPs come from the different rates of return.
 The NDC system uses payroll growth, which in the long-run is equal to the TFP growth rate.
 The ECPs use gross market interest rate.
-The long-run TFP growth rate assumed in the model equals 1.54%, while gross long-term interest rate amounts to 4.08% - 4.18% depending on the reform scenario.
+The long-run TFP growth rate assumed in the model equals 1.54%, while gross long-term interest rate amounts to 4.08% - which offer annuity effectively raise assets held at the end of the lifecycle where there is not enough private voluntary savings to offset the introduction of ECPs perfectly.